What’s period syncing—and is it a real thing?

 It’s worth noting that, thanks to recall bias, people are more likely to remember the times that their cycles DID converge with close friends, family members, or roommates than the times that they didn’t.
 There are also plenty of factors (i.e. stress, birth control, weight loss, over-exercising, etc.) that affect your cycle’s regularity (or lack thereof).

 With the world we’re living in today, it seems like a perfectly regular menstrual cycle is becoming increasingly rare.
-Even as far back as 2004, variability in cycle length was found to be pretty widespread.
-A study performed that year found that 46% of participants had a cycle range (i.e. variability in length) of 7 days or more, and 20% had a cycle range of 14 days or more.4
+Even as far back as 2004, menstrual cycle variability was found to be pretty widespread.
+A previous study performed that year found that 46% of participants had a cycle range (i.e. menstrual variability in length) of 7 days or more, and 20% had a cycle range of 14 days or more.4

 So, it’s just all that irregularity that throws the mathematical odds in favor of menstrual synchrony.
 Sorry, Martha: Period syncing has absolutely nothing to do with the release of pheromones.5